AdamSobieski/Foundation/Notes/Document Object Model Ideas.md

 }
 ```

-With such methods on elements, developers would be able to simply query arbitrary elements to see if they have fallback, proxy, replacement, substitute, or surrogate elements for indicated scenarios.
+With such methods on the `Element` interface, developers would be able to query arbitrary elements to see whether they have fallback, proxy, replacement, substitute, or surrogate elements for various scenarios.

 ### Accessibility